March 1978

 Genesis

-begin a world tour in the U.S.; they will go on to Europe May 15, then to Japan in November.
+begin a world tour in the U.S.; they will go on to Europe on May 15, then to Japan in November.

 David Bowie's first tour in two years begins in San Diego, California.